Kartav33/Kartav33.github.io/landing.md

     <header class="major">
       <h2><font color="##5B2C6F">TOURISM</font></h2>
     </header>
 		<p>I mostly do budget traveling and so far, I&#39;ve only got the oppurtunity to wander within India itself.
 As big as it is, I would still like to explore further.
-Currently, I am moving out to the country of France, the love language nation of the European Union. <br/> PS: You can ping me anytime, if you would like to have any information regarding the places that I have visited. <br /> Page is constantly under construction. <br /> <b> You can click on the cities to see a few pictures clicked by me (if available)</b></p>
+Currently, I am living in France for atleast the next two years, the love destination of the European Union. <br/> PS: You can ping me anytime, if you would like to have any information regarding the places that I have visited. <br /> Page is constantly under construction. <br /> <b> You can click on the cities to see a few pictures clicked by me (if available)</b></p>
 	</div>
 </section>